 And if you have any questions you would like to ask Adam Roberts, please pose them here as comments.

+In the course of writing the book do you think you lost your "amateur" status?
 Nope.
 I think "amateur" is more about perspective than anything else.
 In the food world there's lots of posturing (just watch an episode of Top Chef and you'll see what I mean) and as long as I continue to treat food with the same fascination and awe, I'll always be an amateur.

+Did you take anything from law school that you use in your writing?
 Law school helped me organize my thinking which, inevitably, helped improve my writing.
 But that's not to say that legal writing is good training for food writing.
 The large bulk of it is, by its very nature, dry and colorlessI used to get in trouble for making my legal briefs too writerly.

+In retrospect, do you regard the Janet Jackson Breast Cupcake as some kind of gentle perversion?
 Perversion?
 The female body is a beautiful thing!
 (Or so I hear).
 The Janet Jackson Breast Cupcake is about female empowerment.

 How was writing the book different from maintaining your blog?

 The difference between book writing and blog writing is the difference between slow-braising a pork shoulder and grilling a pork chop.
 One allows for deep, concentrated flavor, the other is fast and fiery.
 I get great pleasure from both.
 I love the immediacy of blogging, and I love the worked-overness of the book.
 Each page of the book represents days and weeks and months of thinking and planning; each post on my blog represents, at most, 30 minutes.

 If you had your druthers, would you rather just write books and not blog?
 Nope, I enjoy doing both.
 And druthers are overrated.